hbctraining/Intro-to-R/lessons/04_introR-data-wrangling.md

 ***
 **Exercises**

-1. Create a vector called alphabets with the following alphabets, C, D, X, L, F.
+1. Create a vector called alphabets with the following letters, C, D, X, L, F.
 2. Use the associated indices along with `[ ]` to do the following:
 	* only display C, D and F
 	* display all except X
-	* display the alphabets in the opposite order (F, L, X, D, C)
+	* display the letters in the opposite order (F, L, X, D, C)

 ***